From Node Interaction to Hop Interaction: New Effective and Scalable Graph Learning Paradigm: Methodology

 where $\mathbf{\hat{A}}$ is the normalized adjacent matrix, and $\tilde {\mathbf{X}}$ contains the multi-hop neighbor information.
 This pre-processing does not require any learnable parameters and only needs to be computed once in a CPU or distributed system for large-scale graphs.
 As a result, it can make models naturally support mini-batch training and easily scale to large datasets since it eliminates the computational complexity of node aggregation during training and inference.

 \textbf{Hop Encoding.} To obtain sufficient expressive power, it is necessary to have at least one learnable linear transformation to transform the input hop features into higher-level hop embedding.
 For parameter efficiency, we apply a shared parametered linear layer $\operatorname{f}$ to encode all hops.
-Moreover, unlike previous decoupled GNNs, we add a 1D learnable hop-order encoding vector $\mathbf{E}_{\text {order}} \in \mathbb{R}^{1\times L \times d}$ to each node hop embedding to incorporate the order information of the hops.
+Moreover, to incorporate the semantic order information of the hops, we add a 1D learnable hop-order encoding vector $\mathbf{E}_{\text {order}} \in \mathbb{R}^{1\times L \times d}$ to each node hop embedding.

 The hop embedding $\mathbf{H} \in \mathbb{R}^{N \times L \times d}$ contains multi-hop neighbor information.
 The $\mathbf{E}_{\text {order}}$ can help the following order-insensitive hop interaction layer to capture hop-order information, which is important for the heterophily datasets, as further discussed in Section~\ref{sec:ablation}.